henryperson/nlp-design-project/README.md

 _Henry Fisher, 2018 - fisherhe_,
 _April 13, 2016_

-##
+## Summary
 This is a program to match user input with a set of specific math problem-solving classifications.
 It is a classic natural language processing question for the problem-solving question.
 We use a combination of NLP known methods for matching, pre-processing, and assigning scores.

+## Assumed Input
+Our input is assumed to be any English sentence typed without weird characters or numbers.
+(If you want to add number compatibility, it's actually really easy and we can do that.)

-## Methodology
+## Algorithms

 Our methodology combines steps of pre-processing for user input, processing for classifications, and processing for Natural-Language Processing methods.
 We then assign scores based on potential matches based on a scoring system of "closeness" determined by phonetics, Demarau-Levenshtein, QWERTY Keyboard, and closeness to "not" within the input.